wangziqi2016/matplotlib-c/README.md

 - An identifier in C encoding.
 We fully comply with C language rules.
 - A file name indicator, beginning with '@' follwed by a string primitive, indicates that the string should be used as a file name.
   Note that for saving files this is not needed.
+- Color literal, which is a string of form "#RRGGBB".
+Spaces will not be ignored, and will incur parsing error.
+- Hatch literal, which is a string of form "ch" where ch is the hatch character.
+Only single character hatch is supported (although matplotlib may support multi-char hatches).

 ### Statements